jakedean/beacon-programming/docs/basics/Functions.md

 # Video
 [Function Introduction](https://www.youtube.com/watch?v=8YR08Fe74D4)

+## What are Functions?

 Functions are pieces of reusable code.
-Here is an example of code in a format that does not use functions and then in a format that does use functions.
+Here is an example of code that does not use functions.

 ```javascript
 // This code will not use functions.
 var userName = 'Jake';